-Milk Bag Magazine is currently accepting submissions for our second issue, SUNBURN, until April 30th 2025 at 11:59 pm.
+Milk Bag Magazine is currently accepting submissions for our third issue, until August 1st 2025 at 11:59 pm.

 Submission Guidelines